KrishanBhasin/security-advice/index.md

 Given the choice, on your personal Windows 10 computer use Windows Defender.
 It is free and outperforms almost all commercial antivirus software.
 [Follow instructions here](https://docs.microsoft.com/en-us/intune-user-help/turn-on-defender-windows)

+Mac's do not need any antivirus installed to set up; it is built in to macOS.

 ## Email